 TA: Do you specialize in a particular type of travel?

 Ellen and Ted: Our specialty is slow, retired, budget travel.
 We don't stay in five-star resorts -- but we are comfortable with our accommodations and lifestyle.
 We like to say we live how we would live in the U.S. -- but better.
 Our money goes so much further in some foreign countries.

 TA: What is the best vacation you've ever taken?

-Ellen and Ted: Before there was electricity on the beach, and before the road was paved to the beach, we stayed in Tulum, Mexico, on many of our winter vacations.
+Ellen and Ted: Before there was electricity on the beach, and before the road to the beach was paved, we stayed in Tulum, Mexico, on many of our winter vacations.
 It was magical.
 This is going back to the early 2000s, when a cabana on the beach cost around $10 a night.
 But then, it was "discovered."
 Now, it's almost all high-end boutique accommodations costing hundreds of dollars a night.